tahmed30/teacherTariku.github.io/README.md

 # teacherTariku.github.io
-This is teachr Tariku's website also your check out our work on https://www.youtube.com/@teacherTariku
+This is teachr Tariku's website also please check out our work on https://www.youtube.com/@teacherTariku